dotnet/csharplang/spec/interfaces.md

 Each formal parameter type of an interface method must be input-safe ([Variance safety](interfaces.md#variance-safety)), and the return type must be either `void` or output-safe.
 Furthermore, each class type constraint, interface type constraint and type parameter constraint on any type parameter of the method must be input-safe.

-These rules ensure that any covariant or contravariant usage of the interface remains typesafe.
+These rules ensure that any covariant or contravariant usage of the interface remains type-safe.
 For example,
 ```csharp
 interface I<out T> { void M<U>() where U : T; }
 ```